This article was updated by the Great British Mag content team on 7 October 2021.

 What do I need to do if I am travelling from a red list country?

-You can only enter the UK from a red list country if you are a UK national, or have the right to reside in the UK.
+You can only enter the UK from a red list country if you are a UK national, or have the right to reside in the UK (having a student visa gives you the right to reside in the UK).
 When coming to the UK from a red listed country you must:

-- Do hotel quarantine in a specialised quarantine hotel for ten days.
+- Quarantine in a specialised quarantine hotel for ten days.
 The day that you arrive in the UK is treated as day zero.
 You have to book this 14 days prior to your arrival and it will include your stay at the hotel, quarantine transport and Covid-19 tests on day two and day eight of quarantine.
-You will have to pay £1,750 for one adult in one room.
+The price of hotel quarantine has gone up to £2,285 for one adult in one room.

-What do I need to do if I am travelling from an amber list country?
+What do I need to do if I am travelling from anywhere else?

-If you are fully vaccinated (14 days after your second dose) and are not coming from France:
+If you are fully vaccinated (14 days after your second dose):

 - You do not have to quarantine unless your day two test comes out positive.